 If you drive down to the harbour at Reykhólar you will see both factories.
 From the sea by the Saltverksmiðjan Salt factory, there is steam coming up from the wastewater.
 This factory uses only the heat from the water as an energizer and then the remaining tepid water is released back into the environment.
 Brilliant, I think!

 Reykhólar is located some 228 km away from Reykjavík which is a 3-hour-drive.
-It is perfect staying here for the first night when you are visiting the Westfjords of Iceland.
+It is perfect to stay here for the first night when you are visiting the Region of the Westfjords of Iceland.
 Or more nights; I stayed there for 3 nights and don't think I saw everything I wanted to see.

 Have a lovely time at Reykhólar :)